oran-testing/docs/rstFiles/quickstart.rst

 Start Security Test
 -------------------

-The following will run a jammer and UE with the requested environment, writing all data to InfluxDB and displaying metrics in real-time with Grafana:
+The following command will run a jammer and UE with the requested environment, writing all data to InfluxDB and displaying metrics in real-time with Grafana:

 .. code-block:: bash

    sudo docker compose --profile system up

-The Grafana dashboard can be found at `http://localhost:3300 <http://localhost:3300>`_.
+The Grafana dashboard can be accessed at `http://localhost:3300 <http://localhost:3300>`_.